 The Austrian economist Friedrich Von Hayek (1899-1992), mentor of Margaret Thatcher, dismantler of the British "Welfare State", was the best known opponent of State participation in the economy.
 His main point was that any State participation in the economy is bound to reduce the freedom of the individual citizens.
-Von Hayek ends his best known book "The road to Serfdom" (1944) with the words: "Though we neither can wish, nor possess, the power to go back to the reality of the nineteenth century, we have the opportunity to realize its ideals. ...
+Hayek ends his best known book "The road to Serfdom" (1944) with the words: "Though we neither can wish, nor possess, the power to go back to the reality of the nineteenth century, we have the opportunity to realize its ideals. ...
 The guiding principle that a policy of freedom for the individual is the only truly progressive policy remains as true today as it was in the nineteenth century." ("The road to Serfdom" by F.V.
 Hayek, University of Chicago Press 1994. p.
 262)

-Most of Von Hayek's book argues that any economic planning by a government undermines the freedom of the individual and paves "the road to serfdom".
-Nowhere does he mention child labor, exploitation, 12-hours labor day, or the fact that the freedom of individuals like Henry Ford or John.
-D. Rockefeller controlled the freedom of millions of other individuals who worked for them.
+Most of Von Hayek's book argues that every economic planning by a government undermines the freedom of the individual and paves "the road to serfdom".
+Nowhere does he comment on the fact that the freedom of individuals like Henry Ford or John.
+D. Rockefeller seriously undermined the freedom of millions of other individuals who worked for them, competed with them, or were dispossessed by them.